The plumbing system inside your home is probably something you don't think about until a drain clogs or needs repair.

 If you need help eliminating a tough clog, turn to the TACKLIFE Automatic Drain Auger.
 It's a cordless, battery-operated drain snake that can push through even the most severe clogs with ease.
-The machine is best for one to three-inch drain widths.
+The machine is best for 1 to 3-inch drain widths.

 The snake not only handles drains inside your house.
 You can also use it on gutter downspouts and lawn irrigation systems.
 The snake has a 25-foot long cable with a corkscrew tip.
 Thanks to its lithium-ion battery, it retains enough power to get the job done.

 The best way to prevent a clogged pipeline is to know what you can and cannot put inside the pipe.
-For instance, pouring oils and fats down your kitchen sink can cause the materials to solidify inside the line.
-You can prevent that issue by storing old grease and oils in a container and throwing it in the trash.
+For instance, you can avoid pouring oils and fats down your kitchen sink by storing old grease and oils in a container and throwing it in the trash.